-- 6.6 The Monitoring Officer has special responsibility at officer level for propriety and standards within the authority.
-Therefore, if you feel that your complaint cannot be dealt with other than through the key officer responsibility for propriety, you should contact the Monitoring Officer direct. - 6.7 If you have a complaint about the Monitoring Officer or the staff of the Monitoring Officer's which you would otherwise have taken to the Monitoring Officer, you should go to the Chief Executive. - 6.7 Concerns may be raised orally initially but should be recorded in writing.
-Staff who wish to make a written report are invited to use the following format: - The background and history of the concern (giving relevant dates) AND - The reason why they are particularly concerned about the situation.
+- 6.5 The Monitoring Officer, who in West Sussex is the Director of Law, Assurance and Strategy, has special responsibility at officer level for propriety and standards within the authority.
+Therefore if you feel that your complaint cannot be dealt with other than through the key officer responsibility for propriety, you should contact the Monitoring Officer direct. - 6.6 If you have a complaint about the Monitoring Officer or the staff of the Monitoring Officer's which you would otherwise have taken to the Monitoring Officer, you should go to the Chief Executive. - 6.7 Concerns may be raised orally initially but should be recorded in writing.
+Staff who wish to make a written report are invited to use the following format: - the background and history of the concern (giving relevant dates); and - the reason why they are particularly concerned about the situation.